White-Flower-Deaths/clincase_medical/README.md

 > **Prototype notice:** This project was developed for a Smart India Hackathon prototype.
 It is not intended for professional or clinical use without appropriate testing, security review, privacy controls, and regulatory compliance.--NOT MEDICALY APPROVED--
 >
-*The site is tested by Cursor agent , OpenAi codex and Github copilot.(not created or majorly edited)
+*The site is tested.(not created or majorly edited by ai)

 ## Tech stack